 What is PTH?

-Parathyroid hormone (PTH) is secreted by the parathyroid gland which happens to be four little glands situated at the posterior surface of the thyroid gland.
-PTH is regulated by phosphate and calcium levels in the blood & acts mainly on the bone & kidneys to improve calcium circulation.
+Parathyroid hormone (PTH) is secreted by the parathyroid gland, which happens to be four little glands situated at the posterior surface of the thyroid gland.
+PTH acts primarily on the bones and kidneys to improve calcium circulation, and phosphate and calcium levels in the blood regulate its production.
 PTH has nothing to do with thyroid hormone and should not be confused.

 As a result of its slow & yet rapid effect on bones and kidneys, Parathyroid hormone can alter calcium levels in the blood within few seconds & also sustain it for several weeks and months.
 In the case where there is any form of chronic calcium deficiency - the parathyroid gland will increase in size.
 This will stay in place for sustained PTH secretion.